 It was all particularly troublesome in high school, where I basically failed all six of my classes freshman year.
 After than I started drinking copious amounts caffeinated soda and energy drinks.
 My grades went up, as did my pant size.
 So I switched to diet soda and coffee, lost twenty pounds, and passed with four credits to spare.

-Why am I bring all this up?
+Why am I bringing all this up?
 I'm not really sure.

 Last night, I really couldn't sleep because of the noise in my head.
 And I thought of the meds for the first time in ages, and I thought of the soul-wrenching feeling of being inside the jar or the box or whatever small container there is.
 And then I thought of My BFF.